publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–V/m__us_usc_t16_s410xx–2.md

  __References in Text__

-    [Section 201 of the Act of June 28, 1980][/us/act/1980-06-28/s201] ([Public Law 96–287][/us/pl/96/287]), referred to in subsec. (a), appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under [section 431 of this title][/us/usc/t16/s431].
+    [Section 201 of the Act of June 28, 1980][/us/act/1980-06-28/s201] ([Public Law 96–287][/us/pl/96/287]), referred to in subsec. (a), appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under [section 320301 of Title 54][/us/usc/t54/s320301], National Park Service and Related Programs.

  __Transfer of Functions__